HamonGTGiacomelli/grand-chase-manager/README.md

 So the main goal for this app is to enable a better view of the big picture and compare the current status with the meta.
 And if possible, also provide some tools to help the player manage its resources.

-Another objective is that this app has as goal to be cheap to maintain, so for initial version it should work offline, but with possibility to upgrade into a online version, meaning that instead of inputing the META manually, the meta would be based on what everyone's comp.
+Another objective is that this app has as goal to be cheap to maintain, so for initial version it should work offline, but with possibility to upgrade into a online version.
+So initially the META will be inputed manually, but may be changed with online data.

 ## Planning